Donny Osmond Shares Pic Of Dogs In Rock & Country Singer Costumes Inspired By Him And Sister Marie

 #RIP to a true music icon and pioneer — "The Innovator, The Originator, and The Architect of Rock 'n' roll." #LittleRichard's passion for music, powerful presence and visionary genius were truly unmatched.
 He was a musical revolutionary whose influence continues to pave the way for countless artists.
 Rest in peace, old friend.
 Our thoughts and prayers are with the Penniman family. #RIPLegend

-The quote was from the aforementioned song which was made famous by Donny and Marie Osmond as a midway segment of their hour-long variety show, The Donny and Marie Show, which aired on ABC Friday evenings from the years 1975-1979.
+The quote was from the aforementioned song made famous by Donny and Marie Osmond as a midway segment of their hourlong variety show, The Donny and Marie Show, which aired on ABC Friday evenings from 1975 to 1979.

 That part of the show was very popular with fans.
-The siblings would sing the Marty Cooper-penned tune and then, segue into shortened versions of popular country and rock songs, highlighting their vocal expertise in the genres.
+The siblings would sing the Marty Cooper-penned tune and segue into shortened versions of popular country and rock songs, highlighting their vocal expertise in the genres.
 That tune would become the centerpiece of the series and one of the most recognizable tunes they would record as a duo.

 Fans loved the sweet pic and shared their feelings in the comments section of the post.